aligent/aligent-graphql-mesh/docs/CONTRIBUTING.md

 The release process outlined above is primarily applicable to maintainers of this repository.
 As a maintainer, it is your responsibility to review and merge pull requests, create releases, and manage versioning.

-Additionally, as a maintainer, please ensure that the README files for each construct are kept up-to-date.
+Additionally, as a maintainer, please ensure that the README files for each package/tool are kept up-to-date.
 When introducing changes or new features, update the corresponding README to reflect those changes accurately.
-This will help users understand the functionality and usage of each construct.
+This will help users understand the functionality and usage of each package or tool.